| Jo was in her California apartment. The phone rang. "Hello?""Hello?" a British accent returned.

 Several of the other children gathered around them.

-"What's his name?"
+his name?"
 Di asked.

 "I thought I'd leave it up to you guys."
 Annie said.